peuks/peuks/README.md

-## :rocket:An JavaScript and Php Developer
+## :rocket:A JavaScript and Php Developer
 From **Home** :airplane: to the **World** !

 ## Hi U :sparkles: